Esteban-Bermudez/mailfin/README.md

-# jellyfin-email-notifier
+# Jellyfin Email Notification
-An express application that receives jellyfin webhook events and formats them with TMDB
+An express application that receives Jellyfin webhook events and formats them with TMDB